 One thing the storm did do is cool things off quite considerably.
 I was now snug in my hammock with a blanket and enjoyed the cool breeze filtering through the open structure.
 I had a mosquito netting to protect me from the bugs, and I stayed dry.

 I slept fairly well and woke up the next morning refreshed.
 I also spent $165.00 less than the night before, so my wallet felt refreshed too.
-I had seen quite a few benabs around Guyana in my short time in the country.
+Benabs seem to be quite common in the country as I had seen more than a few.
 It would be an interesting way to budget travel through the country.

 You could easily buy a hammock and mosquito netting in Georgetown and travel the country from benab to benab.
 Then you too could be just a man/or woman, a benab, and a hammock in Guyana.
 I give the experience two thumbs up.